 Love leads to obedience, and obedience leads to the filling of the Holy Spirit.
-“And we are his witnesses of these things; and so is also the Holy Ghost, whom God hath given to them that obey him” (Acts 5:32).
-The Lord explained that love moves the person to obey God’s law then God in in turn fills the person with His Spirit.
-Eternal salvation, offered by grace and received by faith (Eph.
-2:5, 8), is available to those who are willing to obey, who are submissive to the will of God (Heb.
-5:9).
+Luke affirmed this truth, “And we are his witnesses of these things; and so is also the Holy Ghost, whom God hath given to them that obey him” (Acts 5:32).
+The Lord explained that love moves the person to obey God’s law then God, in turn, fills the person with His Spirit.
+Eternal salvation, offered by grace and received by faith (Ephesians 2:5, 8), is available to those who are willing to obey, who are submissive to the will of God (Hebrews 5:9).

 The spiritual gifts of the Spirit cannot be demonstrated in the life of a person who is breaking God’s law.
 Jesus said, “If ye love me keep my commandments.
 And I will pray the Father, and he shall give you another Comforter, that he may abide with you for ever” (John 14:15, 16).

 The obedience of the creature to the Creator is the foundation and essence of right relations with God.
-The angels obey God (Ps.
-103:20, 21), but in love, not in cold, legal formality.
-Likewise, people are to obey God (Ps.
-103:17, 18; Eccl.
-12:13), but in love (John 14:15) and by His power.
-To God, obedience is better than any sacrifice that people may offer (1 Sam.
-15:22).
+The angels obey God (Psalms 103:20, 21), but in love, not in cold, legal formality.
+Likewise, people are to obey God (Psalms 103:17, 18; Ecclesiastes 12:13), but in love (John 14:15) and by His enabling power.
+To God, obedience is better than any sacrifice that people may offer (1 Samuel 15:22).
 A true relationship with God is revealed by a loving obedience to His commandments (1 John 5:3).

 Check out our Bible Answers page for more information on a variety of topics.

 In His service,

 This post is also available in: हिन्दी (Hindi)